BioTork/practice/README.md

-let's agree on some changes
+let's agree on some different changes

 what's going on?